 To supplement these more traditional methods, we’re supporting the introduction of digital solutions that will make it simpler to widen your pool of reviewers and help you find the right experts for every paper.
 These tools use Artificial Intelligence (AI) to match submissions with suitable reviewers, saving you time and improving the peer review experience for authors.

-Journals which use the ScholarOne Manuscripts submission system have the Web of Science™ Reviewer Locator enabled.
+Journals which use the ScholarOne Manuscripts or Editorial Manager submission systems have the Web of Science™ Reviewer Locator enabled.

 Here’s how it works: